This is Bayram and his family

 (During the weaving process of a nomadic sack)

-The most exciting moments lived during the first application of this freshly obtained info to the weaving loom.
+We were so excited to see the first application of this freshly obtained info to the weaving loom.
 AND….

 (A nomadic sack woven by Bayram)